straal/straal-ios/README.md

 ### Overview

-To use [Straal](https://straal.com/) for iOS you need an iOS app (in which you want to accept payments), as well as your own backend service.
+To use [Straal](https://straal.com/) for iOS, you need your own back-end service and an iOS app which you want to use to accept payments.

-This SDK lets you implement a secure payment process in your app.
-User's sensitive data (as credit card numbers) is sent directly from mobile application, so no card data will hit your servers, which results in improved security and fewer PCI compliance requirements.
+This SDK lets you implement a secure payment process into your app.
+Your user's sensitive data (such as credit card numbers) is sent **directly** from the mobile application, so no card data will hit your servers.
+It results in improved security and fewer PCI compliance requirements.

 The security of this process is ensured by a `CryptKey` mechanism.
-Your merchant backend service is responsible for **authorizing** the app user for a specific CryptKey operation.
+Your merchant back-end service is responsible for **authorizing** the app user for a specific `CryptKey` operation.
 This is done via `headers` in configuration.

 ### Initial configuration

 First, create a `StraalConfiguration` object (which consists of your Merchant URL and **authorization headers**).
-Then you create your `Straal` object using the configuration.
+Then, create your `Straal` object using the configuration.

 ```swift
 let url = URL(string: "https://my-merchant-backen-url.com")!